-Staff Position Authority to Commit:
+Authority to Commit:

-Chief Administrative Officer (CAO) or Unlimited

-Deputy CAO
+Unlimited

-Chief Financial Officer (CFO) Unlimited
+Unlimited

-Department Directors Up to \$75,000
+Up to \$75,000

-Department Managers Up to \$50,000
+Up to \$50,000

-Department /Supervisors Up to \$15,000
+Up to \$15,000

-All Other RDCO Staff As delegated by Department Director

-(not to exceed \$5,000).
+As delegated by Department Director (not to exceed \$5,000).

 Notes:

 - "Authority to Commit" shall include the total value of all commitments made in the contract, including any future years or options committed to (if applicable), plus delivery charges.
 Values shall exclude GST/PST and other taxes. - The above delegations are for the commitment to contract only, and do not apply to approval of invoice/cheque payments.
 Limits and roles for the approval of invoice/cheque payments may be different and will be determined in accordance with the Finance Department's Payment Approval Authority list. - The RDCO's general practice shall be that the individual who signs the contract commitment will be different to the individual who signs and approves invoice payments against that contract commitment.
 Where it is the same individual, the invoice must also be approved by their supervisor.
 Where the approval is by the CAO or CFO, the additional approval will be by the other. - Any amendments to a contract/commitment (including 'Change Orders' on contracts) must be approved in writing by the same Staff Position that authorized the original contract/commitment.
 The original contract signatory may pre-approve in writing a total 'not to exceed' value limit for Change Orders, which may then be executed by RDCO staff if, as, and when required. - To enable departments to operate efficiently and effectively, Department Directors have authority to reallocate funds within their operating budget for which they are responsible.
 In doing this, Directors must manage and ensure that the gross and net expenditures remain within the Board approved budget. - If the individual of the Staff Position is away and cannot perform the commitment, the Authority to Commit will move up to that person's immediate Supervisor/Manager/Director, or the CFO/CAO, as applicable.
 The authority to commit will not be delegated to persons performing a Staff Position on an interim basis.